V-Marco/rexamsconverter/README.md

 `rmdExams2beamerlatex.R` – converts a folder of .Rmd files (AMC formatted) into a Beamer presentation.

 `RmdExams2latex.R` – converts a folder of .Rmd files (AMC formatted) into a LaTex document.

+You can find instructions in the corresponding folder, `instructions.pdf`.